RavenousLegs

 My mornings in Bir

-I woke up to foggy mornings which made the place look prettier and cleaner, the perfect mornings to have my ginger lemon honey teas.
+My mornings, once filled with a frustrating drive through traffic-jammed roads to the office, have been transformed into refreshing routines.
+Every day, I wake up to foggy mornings that make the place look prettier and cleaner.
+These are the perfect mornings to enjoy my ginger lemon honey teas.

 Foggy mornings in Bir, Himachal Pradesh